Wirecloud/wirecloud/docs/source/devel.rst

    ``python manage.py loaddata extra_data``.
 These two commands will syncronize the database and load some data needed for testing.
 All tests has been performed with the user **admin**, so this user must be in your database.
 #.
 For testing the adition of gadgets by template it's necessary a web server that serves this gadgets (you can see an example of web server in the next section).
 #.
-Finally you must run ezweb ``python manage.py runserver`` and you'll
+Finally you must run wirecloud ``python manage.py runserver`` and you'll
    be able to open any test suite placed in tests directory and play selenium tests with no problem.

 Note: It's highly recommended to run the tests with private browsing mode active in your Firefox to avoid cache problems.

 Serving the templates of gadgets ................................

 As it's been said before, for testing the adition of gadgets by template it's necessary a web server that serves this gadgets in http://localhost/gadgets/ url, for example Apache Web Server.
 The configuration must be the next:

 Create a simbolyc link from gadgets templates to /var/www/